paulnebel/paulnebel.github.io/_posts/2020-04-01-blueprint-for-success.md

 ---
-title: "Service Design - How to use is as the Blueprint for Success"
+title: "Service Design - How to use it as the Blueprint for Success"
 meta: "Create a service design blueprint, understand your process and discover your unique value"
 description: "Create a service design blueprint, understand your process and discover your unique value"
 categories: Insights Startup